nova-pkgs/python/Doc/c-api/intro.rst

 However, a common pitfall is to extract an object from a list and hold on to it for a while without incrementing its reference count.
-Some other operation might conceivably remove the object from the list, decrementing its reference count and possibly deallocating it.
+Some other operation might conceivably remove the object from the list, decrementing its reference count and possible deallocating it.
 The real danger is that innocent-looking operations may invoke arbitrary Python code which could do this; there is a code path which allows control to flow back to the user from a :c:func:`Py_DECREF`, so almost any operation is potentially dangerous.